This post contains affiliate links.

 Croatia is stunning, but I found everything to be expensive and overcrowded.
 If you’re looking for a beach vacation, though, Croatia is the place.
 Just try to go outside of the peak summer months to avoid crowds and don’t expect it to be cheap.

-I hope this Croatia vs. Hungary showdown gives you a bit more insight into what both countries an provide, and of course I hope you have an awesome trip!
+I hope this Croatia vs. Hungary showdown gives you a bit more insight into what both countries can provide, and of course, I hope you have an awesome trip!